astronomerhunter/pathfinding/README.md

 ### To Do:
 1. Make a "--demo" flag that a user can run immediatly upon cloning repo in order to get an idea for what this codebase can do
 1. Automated test cases so when building a feature we can tell what fails and what passes.
 1. Clear up why JSON is saved the way it is.
-Fix save method such that non serilizable objects (2+ dimenionsal arrays) play nice with JSON format requirements
+Fix save method such that non serilizable objects (2+ dimenionsal arrays) play nice with JSON format requirements.
+  1. Update: curretly using `toList()` to make 2D arrays serializable.
 1. Add functionality to define an origin node and to define the ability to have to end at that origin node.
+1. Add vocabulary section.
+  1. Combinatorial Optimization
+  1.  node
+  1.  optimal path
+  1.  optimal cost
+  1.
+1. Redo CLI.
+1. Use YAML...